gustavomorinaga/github-unfollow-checker/README.md

   <br>
 </p>
 <p align="center">
-  A simple tool to check the users that don't follow you back 🧐
+  A simple tool to check the users that doesn't follow you back 🧐
 </p>

 ---